oeway/rna-loc/docs/index.md

   src="https://raw.githubusercontent.com/muellerflorian/rna_loc/master/docs/img/imjoy-connectionToken" width="600px"></img>

 In the ImJoy interface press the 🚀 symbol to connect it to the Plugin Engine.
-This will open an interface where you can specify token in the `Connection token` field.
+This will open an dialog where you can specify the token in the `Connection token` field.
 Please note, that the token will be saved and you will not need to enter it anymore to connect to this Plugin Engine.

 <img
   src="https://raw.githubusercontent.com/muellerflorian/rna_loc/master/docs/img/imjoy-install-engine" width="600px"></img>